See how to start sewing without a knot. You'll love this smart sewing hack!

 This is a quick sewing tip for when you need to sew by hand again - it will take you no time to learn it but will make your hand-stitching project neat!
 I used it on all my drawstring pouch patterns (they're free!) and many bag sewing projects you'll find here at AppleGreen Cottage.
 Also check out the beginner's guide - learning to sew.
 Then read on and learn how to start sewing without a knot.

-Do you remember trying to hide that knotty end of your thread when you accidentally started sewing from the right side of fabric and pulled the first stitch from the wrong side?
-Yep, that was happening to me way to often!
+Do you remember trying to hide that knotty end of your thread when you accidentally started sewing from the right side of the fabric and pulled the first stitch from the wrong side?
+Yep, that was happening to me way too often!
 I was so happy when I found out about this trick.

-Since I've been hand-sewing a bit more in these weeks (and my camera is never very far away from me), I've taken a few shots to show you how to do a no-knot start.
+Since I've been hand-sewing a bit more these weeks (and my camera is never very far away from me), I've taken a few shots to show you how to do a no-knot start.

 How-To Start Sewing Without A Knot